- Select the safest route(s) to and from school.

 The Meadows School Community has traditionally expected students to attend school with general cleanliness, and dressed neatly, safely, and appropriately for the activities of the day.

-- Strapless clothing, low-cut tops, and bare midriffs may not be worn.
+- Strapless clothing, low-cut tops, spaghetti straps, and bare midriffs may not be worn.

 - No visible underwear.